road86/bahis-data/README.md

 ## Deployment

-To run the system in a local "deployment" you can use the Dockerfile with `docker build -t data . && docker run -p 80:80 -name bahis-data data:latest`.
+To run the system in a local "deployment" you can use the Dockerfile with `docker build -t data . && docker run -p 80:80 --name bahis-data data:latest`.
 Note this will fail if `bahis_creds_file.cnf` is not valid, i.e. points to a local postgreSQL instance.
 You will also need to make sure the backup sql file is in the `input` directory.

 Cloud deployment is done (currently manually) using bahis-infra.
 Only the latest release will be deployed - releases are created automatically when a PR is successfully merged into `main`.